wp-plugins/wp-classified/README.txt

 e.g.

-1) Extract files
+1. Extract files
-2) Upload 'wp-classified/' folder to your './wp-content/plugins/' directory
+2. Upload 'wp-classified/' folder to your './wp-content/plugins/' directory
-3) Login to the administration and go to "admin panel/plugins" and activate the plugin
+3. Login to the administration and go to "admin panel/plugins" and activate the plugin
-4) Go to the "Manage" tab of your WP.
+4. Go to the "Manage" tab of your WP.
-You have now there a new tab called "wpClassified Admin" to configure the plugin.
+You have now there a new tab called "wpClassified" to configure the plugin.

 Make sure the folder images have the correct writing permissions.